-Milk productions relies on supply and demand.
-You breasts start to develop prolactin receptors during pregnancy and continues during the first few weeks of breastfeeding.
-An increase demand for milk from your baby or your pump will stimulate the release of oxytocin for milk ejection and prolactin to tell the breasts to replenish the milk supply. (almost done with this technical stuff…stay with me!)
+Milk production relies on supply and demand.
+Your breasts start to develop prolactin receptors during pregnancy and continues during the first few weeks of breastfeeding.
+An increased demand for milk from your baby or your pump will stimulate the release of oxytocin for milk ejection and prolactin to tell the breasts to replenish the milk supply. (almost done with this technical stuff…stay with me!)

 During the first few weeks after birth, higher levels of prolactin hormone in the blood will cause the prolactin receptors in the breast to divide and multiply.
 The more receptors your breasts are able to develop, the more likely you will be able to sustain long-term milk production.

 2. The extra pumping sessions will fully empty your breasts after your baby has finished eating.
 You can then freeze this milk and build up a stash for a later date.
 A deep freezer was a great investment for us because breastmilk can be stored for up to 12 months.

 Having a large freezer supply of breastmilk really comes in handy when you go back to work, or in the case of future dip in milk supply.

 Your best chance of building up this stash is in the beginning.
 Make sure you are prepared with what you need to store your breastmilk long-term right from the beginning!
 This was something I definitely overlooked.

 Ahhh, when it comes to breastfeeding, it seems like there is such a fine line between not having enough and having too much!
 I seemed to swing past each multiple times.